Solving A Washer Backing Up Into A Sink: 9 Easy Steps

 • Reassemble the P-trap and tighten the slip nuts securely.

-#6: Clean the Air Gap (if applicable)
+#6 Clean the Air Gap (if applicable)

-Some washing machines have an air gap, a small device installed between the drain hose and the standpipe.
-It prevents dirty water from flowing back into the washer.
-To clean the air gap:
+Cleaning your washer’s air gap is another efficient way to stop the water from backing into your sink.
+The air gap is a small device installed between the drain hose and the standpipe, which prevents dirty water from flowing back into the washer.

 • Locate the air gap; it’s usually a small, cylindrical device near the sink or washing machine.